gaintap/gaintap.github.io/_case_studies/2020-07-30-site-migration-wikipedia-page.md

 featured_image: /images/case-studies/service-firm.jpg
 ---

-### Challenge

-Assist an established professional services firm who is the leader in their industry with a website migration and increasing awareness of them as the best choice for services in their industry.

-### Outcome

-The website was migrated to new content management platform with an increase in qualified search traffic and expertise marketing earned them a Wikipedia page that boosts perception of them as the leader in their industry.

 ### Background

 The company is a business-to-business services firm that provides consulting to a niche global industry with a few dozen major players that service billions of consumers.
 The company pioneered a framework for providing services to this industry and had operated for two decades without competitors.
 This changed within the previous five years before working with us.